jnicho02/tapir-reports/README.md

 # Tapir::Reports

+Write erb in Word documents to use them as templates

+## History
 This gem is created by report generation professional Jez Nicholson.
 He has created report builder systems used by environmental consultancies in the UK for the past 13 years.
 His software has generated over 1 million professional paid-for report documents.

+## Why?
 When you want to generate a pdf or Word document populated with data then the normal method is use of a DSL to specify it in code.
 This can cause a bottleneck at the Developer and be unfriendly to the Product